jan-xyz/lsp-preview.nvim/README.md

 A plugin that allows previewing of all changes done to a workspace before applying.

+## Note

-Note: This plugin affects all workspace edits coming from the language server.
+This plugin affects all workspace edits coming from the language server.
 Not all are currently supported, if you run into problems with other methods, please let me know.

+## Acknoweldgement

+The implementation of the diffs and the telescope picker are heavily inspired by [azsnhe21/actions-preview.nvim](github.com/aznhe21/actions-preview.nvim).
+Without the prework done there, I would not have been able to build this.

 ## Installation